Graveflo/GraveSettings/docs/source/examples/preserving_references.rst

 .. note::

     I think it would be a bad idea to turn off :py:class:`~grave_settings.semantics.EnforceReferenceLifecycle`.
 The only rational for doing this I can think of would be to save on some time and memory complexity, but compared to the rest of the process this semantic is not expensive.
 It is confusing to determine when this semantic is necessary and its function is a safety net.
-It attempts to protect the Processor from mixing up object ids, so when this semantic is turned off and the processor gets confused this will lead to data loss, crashes and undefined behavior as objects will be incorrectly referencing each other.
+It attempts to protect the :py:class:`~grave_settings.formatter.Processor` from mixing up object ids, so when this semantic is turned off and the :py:class:`~grave_settings.formatter.Processor` gets confused this will lead to data loss, crashes and undefined behavior as objects will be incorrectly referencing each other.

 Simple example
 ----------------